Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Learning Heisenberg-evolved observables under unknown quantum channels

 \subsection{Learning protocols}

-We here introduce three protocols for learning the unknown observable $O_{\Phi}$.
+We introduce three protocols for learning the unknown observable $O_{\Phi}$.
 Before presenting the specific procedures, we outline the common structure shared by all of them.
 To obtain an estimator $\hat{O}_{\Phi}$ satisfying Eq.~\eqref{eq:main_definition_of_effective_observable}, we need to collect measurement data from the circuit composed of the unknown quantum channel $\Phi$ followed by the measurement of $O$.
-Such data are obtained by probing the circuit with an appropriately chosen ensemble of input states (i.e., a probability distribution over pure states):
+We obtain such data by probing the circuit with an appropriately chosen ensemble of input states (i.e., a probability distribution over pure states):

 where $p_i$ denotes the sampling probability associated with the pure states $\ket{\psi_i}$.
 As will be discussed below and in Appendix~\ref{sec:quantum-t-design}, the probe states $\ket{\psi_i}$ in all of our schemes can be prepared efficiently on a quantum device, and their classical descriptions can be stored efficiently in classical memory.
 Given $\mathcal{S}$, we perform the following randomized procedure consisting of random sampling of input states, circuit measurement, and data storage: \begin{enumerate} \item \textbf{Random sampling}: Draw an input state $\ket{\psi_i}$ from $\mathcal{S}$ according to the probability distribution $p_i$.